-- [171] The Appellant submits that the quotas issued for the 2013-2014 harvest year will not allow guided hunters to harvest their share of the AAH allocation.
-He states that the end result is that he will not have the opportunity (i.e., the quota) to harvest his share of the allocation of the AAH if quota is not provided in keeping with his actual share of the AAH (based upon a regional allocation of 23%). - [172] The Appellant submits that the Wildlife Act and the Ministry's policies and procedures are intended to allow each user group to harvest their share of the allocation, and that the Regional Manager's decision is inconsistent with this clear intention.
-If guided hunters are to harvest their share of the AAH allocation, he submits that the quota should be higher. - [173] The Appellant also submits that, while the government has followed through with its commitment to ensure that resident hunters are able to harvest their fair share of the allocation, including by the issuance L.E.H. authorizations in numbers that "far exceed" (at least 3.6 to 1) the resident's share of the animals, the same has not occurred for guides.
-The Appellant argues that, unlike the situation with resident hunters, the Ministry has always equated quota as "kill" rather than an opportunity: the Ministry assumes that a guide outfitter "will either utilize his entire quota".
+[164] The Appellant submits that the quotas issued for the 2013-2014 harvest year will not allow guided hunters to harvest their share of the AAH allocation.
+He states that the end result is that he will not have the opportunity (i.e., the quota) to harvest his share of the allocation of the AAH if quota is not provided in keeping with his actual share of the AAH (based upon a regional allocation of 23%).

+[165] The Appellant submits that the Wildlife Act and the Ministry's policies and procedures are intended to allow each user group to harvest their share of the allocation, and that the Regional Manager's decision is inconsistent with this clear intention.
+If guided hunters are to harvest their share of the AAH allocation, he submits that the quota should be higher.

+[166] The Appellant also submits that, while the government has followed through with its commitment to ensure that resident hunters are able to harvest their fair share of the allocation, including by the issuance L.E.H. authorizations in numbers that "far exceed" (at least 3.6 to 1) the resident's share of the animals, the same has not occurred for guides.
+The Appellant argues that, unlike the situation with resident hunters, the Ministry has always equated quota as "kill" rather than an opportunity: the Ministry assumes that a guide outfitter "will either utilize his entire quota or have the capability to utilize his entire quota".

-- [174] The Appellant argues that the Regional Manager failed to issue sufficient quota opportunity to allow him to harvest his share of the allocation.
-The Panel finds that the non-resident share of the allocation is 23%, and that it was factored into the Appellant's multi-year allocation of 34 before arriving at his quota of 10. - [175] It may be that the Appellant's argument is that he will not be able to achieve 23% of a "regional" allocation of moose.
-However, as the Panel found in issue #2, according to the Ministry's Quota procedure, the 23% non-resident share is only applied to the guide territory not to a larger area.
-It is not based on the region, the GMZ or "vacant" land. - [176] Accordingly, the Panel does not accept the Appellant's argument on this point.
+[167] The Appellant argues that the Regional Manager failed to issue sufficient quota opportunity to allow him to harvest his share of the allocation.
+The Panel finds that the non-resident share of the allocation is 23%, and that it was factored into the Appellant's multi-year allocation of 16 before arriving at his quota of 5.

+[168] The Panel notes that the Appellant states in his submissions that he has generally "fully achieved his quota" and that he harvests "close to 100%" of his allocation and quota.
+If his current quota and multi-year allocation is less than it has been in previous years, as is alleged, and his success rate is so high, the basis for his argument on this matter is unclear.
+It may be that the Appellant's argument is that he will not be able to achieve 23% of a "regional" allocation of moose.
+As the Panel found in issue #2, according to the Ministry's Quota procedure, the 23% non-resident share is only applied to the guide territory - not to a larger area.
+It is not based on the region, the GMZ or "vacant" land.

+[169] Accordingly, the Panel does not accept the Appellant's argument on this point.